bonsaiben/github-colors/README.md

 Todo
 ----

-* Highlight Ruby class and module names correctly
+* Highlight Ruby class and module names uniquely
 * Add tweaks for other languages